Kotlin/kotlinx.serialization/docs/formats.md

 > Protocol buffers support is (experimentally) available in a separate
 > `org.jetbrains.kotlinx:kotlinx-serialization-protobuf:<version>` module.

-Kotlin serialization is using proto2 semantics, where all fields are explicitly required or optional.
+Kotlin Serialization is using proto2 semantics, where all fields are explicitly required or optional.
 For a basic example we change our example to use the [ProtoBuf] class with [ProtoBuf.encodeToByteArray] and [ProtoBuf.decodeFromByteArray] functions.